appcelerator-archive/amp/docs/localcluster.md

 # Local cluster creation

-This is the default mode for cluster creation.
+This is the default mode for cluster creation on AMP.

 ## Why do you need a local cluster?